jmwatson/PillarCheckoutOrderTotalKata/README.md

 ####Virtual Environment Setup

 ---
-\* This should be done in the project's root directory as it will create file that the project will need.
 1. Install virtualenv ```pip install virtualenv```
 2. Create the virtual environment ``` virtualenv venv```
 3. Activate the virtual environment ```source venv/bin/activate```